sisihagen/website/content/en/blog/2019/10/the-last-act.md

 title: "The last act"
 date: 2019-10-22
 tags: "Society"
+geo: "World"
+draft: false
 shorttext: "If humanity does not want to be on the basis of its habitat, it must free itself from the spell of the neoliberal fools and scammers."
-draft: false
 lang: en
 cover: "society"
 ---